Find Affordable College Courses

 96 Yearly Graduations

 Vermont Law School comes in at #3 on our list of the most popular colleges offering master's degrees in other legal professions.
 Roughly 600 attend the school each year.
-During the 2020-2021 academic year, 96 people received their master's degree in other legal professions from VLS.
-About 58% of this group were women, and 19% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 96 people received their master's degree in other legal professions from VLS.
+Around 11% of these students were from an underrepresented racial-ethnic group, and 68% were women.
+Data shows that VLS graduates that hold this degree go on to make a median salary of $56,335.

 #4